devjadiya/phabricator-tool/README.md

-# ArchiWiki Project Working Document
+# DevCode Project Working Document

 ## Overview

-**ArchiWiki** is a code architecture visualization tool designed for the MediaWiki ecosystem.
+**DevCode** is a code architecture visualization tool designed for the MediaWiki ecosystem.
 It analyzes GitHub repositories or Phabricator issues, summarizes their structure, and provides insights such as file counts, language breakdowns, and directory trees.

 ---